DataTables/Dist-DataTables-FixedColumns-Bootstrap/Readme.md

-# FixedColumns for DataTables with styling for [Bootstrap](http://getbootstrap.com/)
+# FixedColumns for DataTables with styling for [Bootstrap](https://getbootstrap.com/docs/3.3/)

-This package contains distribution files required to style [FixedColumns extension](https://datatables.net/extensions/fixedcolumns) for [DataTables](https://datatables.net/) with styling for [Bootstrap](http://getbootstrap.com/).
+This package contains a built distribution of the [FixedColumns extension](https://datatables.net/extensions/FixedColumns) for [DataTables](https://datatables.net/) with styling for [Bootstrap](https://getbootstrap.com/docs/3.3/).

 FixedColumns provides the ability to fix one or more columns to the left and / or right hand side of a DataTable that scrolls along the x-axis.
 This can be used if the columns show grouping, index or similar information.